ha5dzs/volciclab-utilities/robot_server/Readme.md

 This should be done in the main thread, but it didn't work.
 For the data strings that require live updates, the latest information is fetched here.
 For the log strings, which are ever-increasing, special measures needed to be taken to find what is the latest line.
 Also, if the user decides to delete the log, a diagnostic message is added here.

 The main thread draws the GUI and handles user-induced events such as mouse clicks, dialogue boxes and prompts.

+Performance-wise it is not the greatest, but it allows the experimenter to control the robot with a couple of lines of code, and concentrate on other, more important things.

 #### Inter-thread communication